laurieroy/rails-overtime/README.md

 # Overtime App
 This is an enterprise app built using RSpec and Capybara, TDD/BDD methods.
-It is a code-along that was originally filmed in Jul 2016, so is a bit dated.
+There is a background job that sends out SMS messages via Twilio.

 ## Requirements:
 A company needs documentation whether salaried employees worked overtime each week